 The 'Quantum Interaction 2013' conference was hosted at the University of Leicester on 25-27 July 2013.
 Derek Raine and Emmanuel Haven were the local chairs of this event.
 The proceedings of accepted papers are published in the LNCS (Springer).

-Emmanuel is also co-organiser with Andrei Khrennikov and Jerome Busemeyer; Ehtibar Dzhafarov; Arkady Plotnitsky and Emmanuel Pothos of the conference 'Quantum Probability and the mathematical modelling of decision making' (9-11 March 2015).
-This event is financially supported by the 'Fields Institute' - University of Toronto.
+Emmanuel was also co-organiser with Andrei Khrennikov and Jerome Busemeyer; Ehtibar Dzhafarov; Arkady Plotnitsky and Emmanuel Pothos of the conference 'Quantum Probability and the mathematical modelling of decision making' (9-11 March 2015).
+This event was financially supported by the 'Fields Institute' - University of Toronto.

 Emmanuel has been invited to give talks at the University of Oxford; University of California – Irvine (USA); Purdue University (USA) (in the ‘Winer memorial lectures’); Imperial College; City University (London); Durham University; University of Essex; Aston University; Brunel University; Romanian Academy (Institute for Economic Forecasting); University of Northern Arizona (USA); Fudan University (Shanghai, China); University of Nottingham (Ningbo, China) and other universities.

 Applications of physics concepts in social science; applications of wavelet analysis; uses of differential equations in economics and finance

 Emmanuel would be interested in supervising PhD students in the following areas:

 Derivative Pricing I (BA Management Studies and BSc Accounting and Finance year three)